wl-research/nubia/README.md

 # Welcome to the NUBIA repo!

-## NUBIA (NeUral Based Interchangeability Assessor) is a SoTA text similarity metric.
+## NUBIA (NeUral Based Interchangeability Assessor) is a SoTA (as of May 2020) metric to assess the quality of candidate machine translation, image captions and summaries against reference text

 Check out the [paper](https://arxiv.org/abs/2004.14667) on ArXiv, and this [blog post](https://wl-research.github.io/blog/2020/04/29/introducing-nubia.html).

 #### Installation:

-Clone the repo: `git clone https://github.com/wl-research/nubia.git`
+Clone the repo: `git clone git@github.com:wl-research/nubia.git`

 Installing requirements: `pip install -r requirements.txt`